a2stuff/a2d/res/notes/testplan.md

 * Open a window containing multiple files.
 Start typing a filename.
 Move the mouse.
 Start typing another filename.
 Verify that the matching is reset.
 * Open a window containing no files.
 Start typing a filename.
 Verify that matching is done against the volume icons.
 * Open a window containing one or more files starting with lowercase letters (AppleWorks or GS/OS).
 Verify the files appear with correct names.
 Press a letter.
 Verify that the first file starting with that letter is selected.
+* Disable any acceleration.
+Close all windows.
+Restart DeskTop.
+Type the first letter of a volume name to select it.
+Quickly press Open-Apple+O. Verify the volume opens.
+* Disable any acceleration.
+Close all windows.
+Restart DeskTop.
+Type the first letter of a volume name to select it.
+Quickly click on the File menu.
+Verify that Open is enabled.

 * Repeat the following:
   * For these permutations: